mariohevia/cwi-mariohevia/README.md

     https://github.com/mariohevia/cwi-mariohevia.git

+After this download the word2vec models into '\pretrained_models' as explained in '\pretrained_models\README.txt'

 ## Runing the code

 To run the code you should execute `python3 final.py` in the command line and it will print the results, it may take a while and use a lot of memory since it loads the word2vec model from GoogleNews-vectors (1.6 GB) or SBW-vectors (1.1 GB).